CDT Management Board

 Dr David Harbottle is an Associate Professor of Colloids and Surface Science in the School of Chemical and Process Engineering.
 His activities bridge the micro- and macro- length scales to address challenging engineering problems.
 David is the Deputy Director (Academic) of the CDT in Molecules to Product, managing student-centric activities, from recruitment and admissions through to graduation.

-Dr Nicole Hondow is a University Academic Fellow in Materials Characterisation based in the School of Chemical and Process Engineering.
+Dr Nicole Hondow is an Associate Professor in Materials Characterisation based in the School of Chemical and Process Engineering.
 She is interested in developing and applying electron microscopy techniques to examine and quantify complex systems.
 Nicole is the Training Director of the CDT in Molecules to Product, and is responsible for the day-to-day training activities.

 Dr Andy Brown is an Associate Professor in the School of Chemical and Process Engineering.
 His research focuses on technique development for the accurate and representative characterisation of nanoparticle and soft matter related systems, primarily using analytical electron microscopy.
 Andy is the Product Characterisation Theme Lead.